-Learning Collaborative Partner schools (LCPs) are good or outstanding schools that play an important role in the East Sussex school-led system.
+Learning Collaborative Partner schools (LCPs) are good or outstanding schools.
+LCPs play an important role in the East Sussex school-led system.
 By working with others, they provide high-quality training and support for school improvement in their local area.

-Each of our four Education Improvement Partnerships (EIPs) has a designated LCP that coordinates the delivery of CPD and school to school support drawing on the strengths and experience that comes from schools and staff across the EIP.
-LCPs work closely with the EIP’s executive to ensure all needs-driven intervention, support and CPD is of a high quality, timely and effective.
+Each of our four Education Improvement Partnerships (EIPs) has a designated LCP.
+They coordinate the delivery of CPD and school to school support, drawing on the strengths and experience that comes from schools and staff across the EIP.
+LCPs work with the EIP’s executive to ensure all needs-driven intervention, support and CPD is of a high quality, timely and effective.

 Each individual LCP is accountable to their EIP’s executive and to the Primary Board for the impact of their work.

-All LCPs are members of the ES Learning Collaborative Network and together ensure that through effective collaboration each LCP is able to deliver the training and support required by EIP schools.
+All LCPs are members of the ESLCN.
+Together, they ensure that, through effective collaboration, each LCP is able to deliver the training and support required by EIP schools.

-For more information about the individual LCPs and their current activity, please follow the links to their respective EIP websites.
+For more information about the individual LCPs and their activities, please follow the links to their respective EIP websites.